Crustless Coconut Pie for Holiday Food Fest

 - 1 ½ cups granulated sugar

-- ¼ cup plus 1 tbsp gluten-free all-purpose flour mix (see notes for my mix and alternatives)
+- ¼ cup plus 1 tbsp gluten-free all-purpose flour mix (I use my own Two-Ingredient Gluten-Free Flour Mix; see notes for other substitutions)

 - 1 tsp apple cider vinegar